 The State Department disregarded Putin’s earlier warning as propaganda, pronouncing it become designed to divert attention from what Washington alleges is Moscow’s violations of the Intermediate-range Nuclear Forces (INF) Treaty.

-“He can also be seeking to send the message that, look, neither side have to need this global (of a new palms race), so we need to sit down and resume discussions,” Reif said.
+“He can also be seeking to send the message that, look, neither side has to need this global (of a new palms race), so we need to sit down and resume discussions,” Reif said.

 Putin has said he does now not need an arms race but could have no desire to act if Washington deployed new missiles in Europe, some of which he says should strike Moscow within 10 to twelve minutes.